freyste/freyste.github.io/_posts/2017-11-23-Wood-Carving.md

 ![_config.yml]({{ site.baseurl }}/images/mini_peng.jpeg)

-Some of the wood carvings I made over the winter break, 2017.
+Sharing some of the wood carvings I made over the winter break, 2017.

 <br>
 Step 1, draw the design and transfer over to wood